Turro75/MyMinUI/README.md

 # New features of MyMinUI:

+## Release 22/05/2025

+# All:

+Fixed the multidisc handling, now both m3u and pbp are fully supported and properly handle the save states as well as autoresume

+Restored the Amiga core (puae2021), after some researches I found that the commit used by onionos seems quite useable, it still needs a bit of tinkering to properly balance execution speed but at least the 50/60fps seems easy to achieve.

+Restored the minui audio code for Playstation, due to the continuous frame rate change the nextui audio fix has been deactivated.
+All others cores can continue to use the nextui audio fix.
+The frame duplication has been disabled so now the pcsx_rearmed is running at full speed.

+The Core Sync option has now 4 items: NoFix, Auto, Screen, Native.
+Deafult setting to Auto for all but PS1 which must be NoFix.
+In the PS1 core settings the Core Sync param is hidden and forced to NoFix.

+# r36s:

+Added support for arkos devices which has missing menu button (i.e. R36H), if exists the file .system/r36s/menumissing.txt then Select+Start is acting as menu.

+## release 12/05/2025

+# All:

+the Files tool (aka DinguxCommander) is now a common tool and uses the platform screen and input drivers instead of libSDL.
+Now it is coherent across all the devices and automatically adapt to the screen and the current video output. renamed to MyCommander.
+The code is not yet polished.

+removed the max scale setting, now useless.

+removed residual Amiga puae2021 files from all platforms

+set the prevent_tearing default setting to Lenient

+updated all the Toolchains to add libsamplerate support needed by nextui audio sync engine.

+# Miyoomini:

+now the Miyoo Mini v4 screen is detected and set to the real screen resolution which is 752x560 instead of 640x480.
+The detection method is taken from OnionOS (Thanks Lemonzest for help and testing)

+# A30:

+added missing atari2600 folders

 ## Release 28/04/2025

 A lot of new things in this release.
 I tried to make it more efficient and easy to use.